 I have a long list of things that I want to do, but don’t have to do.
 Unfortunately, my list of things that I do have to do is almost as long, so I seldom get to my ‘wanna-do’ list.
 Near the top of that ‘wanna-do’ is start a compost pile.
 Every time I empty the trash, I wince at the sight of all those prime produce remnants headed to the trash bin.
 While I was discarding my perfectly good fertilizer the other day, it dawned on me that I could be throwing away other perfectly useful things.
 After a doing a little research it turns out that I was right.
-Coffee grounds!
+Used coffee grounds!
 I found that those little brown granules can do a lot more that just perk up your morning.
 They can help with your beauty regimen, your pets, your garden and more.
 And it doesn’t require a large area safe from children and dogs to sit and fester for weeks either.
-Which means, unlike my future compost pile, I may get to put our coffee grounds to use some time this year.
+Which means, unlike my future compost pile, I may get to put our used coffee grounds to use some time this year.
 If you’d like to follow along, here are a few ways to repurpose your java remains.

 In Your Beauty Routine